 At my house, there are admittedly still a few cleaners that I have not found a good DIY replacement for yet.
 But, the majority of cleaners, I do make myself.
 Our all-purpose spray that I use for bathrooms, the kitchen, countertops (including granite), and stainless steel appliances is probably my favorite.
-This cleaner uses dōTERRA OnGuard in order to boost immunity.
+This cleaner uses an immunity blend in order to boost germ-fighting ability.

-My other go-to cleaner is a mix of half white vinegar and half water with dōTERRA Purify and lemon added.
-These essential oils boost the deodorizing ability of this cleaner.
+My other go-to cleaner is a mix of half white vinegar and half water with lemon oil added.
+Lemon oil boosts the deodorizing ability of this cleaner.
 I use it for cleaning the kitchen sink, the bathroom faucets, toilet areas, pet stains, and anything needing extra deodorizing or sanitizing.

 My hand soap recipe has tea tree oil and lavender oil for skin health and antiseptic properties.
 Because the base ingredients are castile soap, water, and other oils, it’s more moisturizing and less drying than regular liquid handsoap.
 You can find the handsoap recipe included in the recipe cards you get when you sign up for the newsletter, along with other recipes like adhesive remover and scouring scrub.

 DIY Personal Care & Beauty Products